melaniebrgr/learning-computer-science/05-system-design/03-cloud-services.md

 - AWS Personal Health Dashboard shows any operational/availabilities issues with your AWS resources.
 The dashboard displays relevant and timely information to help you manage events in progress, and provides proactive notification to help you plan for scheduled activities.
 With Personal Health Dashboard, alerts are triggered by changes in the health of AWS resources, giving you event visibility, and guidance to help quickly diagnose and resolve issues.
 - Servive Health Dashboard shows current information on services, but is not specific to your resources.
 It's a quick look at what's going on right now.

-### AWS Cloud Security and Identity

-The shared responsibility model helps to define the lines of responsibility between the customer and Amazon.
-Amazon is responsible for the physical hardware and the software that runs on top of it.
-The customer is responsible for the data itself including encryption of data and network traffic.
-If they're running OSs on computer services they are responsible for that too.
-"AWS operates, manages and controls the components from the host operating system and virtualization layer down to the physical security of the facilities in which the service operates.
-The customer assumes responsibility and management of the guest operating system (including updates and security patches), other associated application software as well as the configuration of the AWS provided security group firewall."
-Responsibilities vary depending on the services used.

-- Educate: For information about AWS' security and compliance use AWS Artifact.
-- Automate (compliance assessment): For automated security compliance assessments of software and networks use Amazon Inspector.
-- Protect: AWS WAF is a web application firewall that protects against common exploits that could compromise application availability, compromise security or consume excessive resources.
-- Protect: AWS Shield protects against DDoS attacks. there is standard (available by default) and advanced which can provide more details about an attack.
-- Monitor: Amazon GuardDuty monitors for malicious or unauthorized behaviour by monitoring CloudWatch, VPC and DNS logs.
-- Encrypt: An example of encryption is transit is SSL.
-Data even if it is unencrypted as it is transferred over an HTTPS connection is encrypted.
-AWS Certificate can be used to manage the certs for SSL/TLS.
-An example of encryption at rest is when data arrives in your bucket and you've applied encryption to the bucket the data will be encrypted.
-- Encrypt: Amazon Key Management Service KMS and CloudHSM helps manage the keys that are used to encrypt data at rest.
-The difference is that KMS is multi-tenant where CloudHSM dedicates hardware specifically to you.
-- Automate (key management): A best practise is to store and automate rotation of passwords, API keys and tokens AWS services with AWS Secrets Manager.

 ### Machine Learning

 **AWS Rekognition** is a service for identifying objects within images or video (computer vision).
 It requires no knowledge of AI/ML.
 You can use it to